plabayo/rama/docs/book/src/diy.md

 # Do It Yourself (DIY)

-Rust has the following tagline:
+In the context of Rama, "Do It Yourself" represents our commitment to flexibility and extensibility.
+While Rama provides a comprehensive set of tools and services out of the box, we understand that every project has unique requirements.
+This chapter explains how you can extend and customize Rama to fit your specific needs, whether that means creating custom services, implementing your own middleware, or integrating with different networking libraries.

+Rust's tagline states:

 > A language empowering everyone to build reliable and efficient software

-There is a lot to unpack in that tagline, and you can read more about [why we built rama](./why_rama.md) or [why we have chosen for Rust](./rust.md) in other chapters.
-Here we would like to focus on the keyword "empowering".
+There is much to unpack in this tagline.
+You can learn more about [why we built Rama](./why_rama.md) or [why we chose Rust](./rust.md) in other chapters.
+Here, we focus on the keyword "empowering."

 ## Empowering

-> Empowering: give (someone) the authority or power to do something.
+> Empowering: giving someone the authority or power to do something.

-Rama is a framework with 🔋 batteries included, as can be seen in [the preface of this book](./preface.md).
-We do this for two reasons:
+Rama is a framework with 🔋 batteries included, as detailed in [the preface of this book](./preface.md).
+We made this choice for two reasons:

-1. it helps us validate the overall architecture and design of "rama";
+1. It helps us validate Rama's overall architecture and design
-2. it helps in avoiding needless repetitive coding of the same kind of logic over and over again, to instead be able to focus for the most part on our actual business logic.
+2. It prevents repetitive coding of similar logic, allowing us to focus primarily on business logic

-That said, the tagline of "Rama" is:
+Rama's tagline is:

 > modular service framework to move and transform network packets

-Where modularity is something we do take seriously.
-Rama's design is build around the [Tower](https://github.com/tower-rs/tower)-like concept in which we allow services to be stacked and branched (see [the service intro chapters](./intro/services_all_the_way_down.md) to learn this in more depth).
-This allows middlewares (called `Layer`s) and other kinds of `Service`s to be combined, stacked and reused for all kind of purposes.
+We take modularity seriously.
+Rama's design is built around the [Tower](https://github.com/tower-rs/tower)-like concept, allowing services to be stacked and branched (see [the service intro chapters](./intro/services_all_the_way_down.md) for more details).
+This enables middlewares (called `Layer`s) and other `Service`s to be combined, stacked, and reused for various purposes.

-What it also allows you to do is to build your own services:
+This design also empowers you to build your own services:

-- Do you want to use `curl` or `hyper` for your _Http_ server / client logic?
-No problem, use the relevant crates in your own `Service`s and off you go.
+- Want to use `curl` for your HTTP server/client logic?
+No problem - use the relevant crates in your own `Service`s and you're good to go.
+For examples of custom HTTP services, see [the HTTP services chapter](./services/http.md).
-- Do you want to want to use `openssl`, `gnutls` or something else for your _Tls_ server / client logic.
-Once again, go nuts by defining your own `Service`s.
+- Prefer `openssl`, `gnutls`, or something else for your TLS server/client logic?
+Go ahead and define your own `Service`s.
+Learn more about TLS configuration in [the TLS chapter](./services/tls.md).

-This and more is possible, without having to fork "Rama", meaning you can still easily get the benefits of being to update the logic that you do use of "Rama", while at the same time never getting blocked on a feature that "Rama" does not yet support or perhaps never will.
+All of this is possible without forking Rama.
+You can easily update the Rama components you use while never being blocked by features that Rama doesn't support or may never implement.
+For more information about Rama's architecture and how to extend it, see [the architecture chapter](./architecture.md).

-On top of that we try to make the built-in `Service`s (be it middleware or leaf services), as minimal as possible, such that you can easily modify the parts you wish without having to fork/create an entire big monolithic `Service` yourself.
+Additionally, we design our built-in `Service`s (both middleware and leaf services) to be as minimal as possible.
+This allows you to easily modify the parts you need without having to fork or create an entire monolithic `Service` yourself.
+For examples of custom middleware, check out [the middleware chapter](./middleware.md).

-Feel free to use the entire "Rama" codebase as your own source of inspiration, copying whatever code you wish and modifying it to your heart's content.
+Feel free to use Rama's codebase as inspiration, copying and modifying any code to suit your needs.
+For more detailed information about contributing to Rama, see [the contributing guide](../CONTRIBUTING.md).